AdobeDocs/experience-manager-65.en/help/sites-administering/ssl-by-default.md

 ### Via Package {#via-package}

-Alternatively, you can automate the SSL setup by uploading a package that already contains these required items:
+Alternatively, you can automate the SSL/TLS setup by uploading a package that already contains these required items:

 * The ssl-service user's keystore.
 This is located under */home/users/system/security/ssl-service/keystore* in the repository.
 * The `GraniteSslConnectorFactory` configuration